 - 1. Without a stratospheric influence on the troposphere, the North Atlantic atmospheric response to ENSO forcing can be explained in terms of the upstream influence from the North Pacific.
 The response to ENSO in the North Atlantic projects onto a negative (positive) NAO during EN (LN).
 However, only the strong EN forcing reproduces a complete negative NAO dipole, whereas the other ENSO forcings exhibit a stronger impact on the Icelandic low. - 2.
-The ENSO tropospheric pathway to the North Atlantic exhibits significant nonlinearity and asymmetry with respect to the tropical Pacific SST forcing, both in terms of the location and the strength of the impacts, although more than 40-50 events are required before these are statistically detectable.
-Strong EN forcing has a stronger impact on the NAO than strong LN forcing, but moderate LN forcing has a significant stronger impact than moderate EN forcing.
-For LN forcing, there is a saturation of the positive NAO response with no further increase in the NAO index even when doubling the SST forcing (Figure 7d).
+The ENSO tropospheric pathway to the North Atlantic exhibits significant nonlinearity with respect to the tropical Pacific SST forcing, both in terms of the location and the strength of the impacts.
+Strong EN forcing has a significantly stronger impact on the NAO than strong LN forcing, but moderate LN forcing has a stronger impact than moderate EN forcing.
+For LN forcing, there is a saturation of the NAO response with no further increase in the NAO index even when doubling the SST forcing (Figure 6d).
 Such a saturation effect is not observed for El Niño. - 3.
-The Aleutian low and the NAO modes of variability are significantly correlated at monthly and seasonal timescales (Figure 8) through tropospheric dynamics only. - 4.
+The Aleutian low and the NAO modes of variability are correlated at monthly and seasonal timescales (Figure 7) through tropospheric dynamics only, although the stratosphere may contribute when it is active. - 4.
 Consistent with reanalysis (Jiménez-Esteve and Domeisen, 2018), in the model EN forcing increases (decreases) the eastward wave activity flux (WAF) of transient eddies (large-scale QS waves) across North America.
-Because these two types of WAF exhibit an opposite response for EN and LN (Figure 9), in the model the NAO response to ENSO results from a constructive interference between the impacts of the two WAFs (Figure 10).
-The asymmetry in eastward WAF response for moderate EN and LN (Figure 9) together with larger Rossby wave source anomalies for moderate EN, likely explain the stronger NAO projection of moderate LN than moderate EN forcing (Figures 5a and 6a). - While this study has focused on isolating the tropospheric pathway of ENSO to the North Atlantic, in the real world the stratosphere can play an important role in communicating the ENSO signal to the North Atlantic (e.g., Butler et al., 2014; Domeisen et al., 2015).
+Because these two types of WAF exhibit an opposite response for EN and LN (Figure 8), in the model the NAO response to ENSO results from a constructive interference between the impacts of the two WAFs (Figure 9).

-In particular, the role of the stratosphere in contributing to nonlinearities is still debated: When asymmetries between EN and LN in the tropical Pacific are removed, the stratospheric response is significantly more asymmetric (Trascasa-Castro et al., 2019) than if forcing asymmetries are not removed (Weinberger et al., 2019) in different atmospheric models, while Rao and Ren (2016a, b) using a model and reanalysis showed a nonlinear and asymmetric stratospheric wind response.
-In their experiments, Trascasa-Castro et al. (2019) also find that the NAO response to EN is approximately linear and does not saturate with increasing forcing (up to 3.0 K in DJF), whereas for LN this response is weak and asymmetric with respect to the EN response.
+While this study has focused on isolating the tropospheric pathway of ENSO to the North Atlantic, in the real world the stratosphere can play an important role in communicating the ENSO signal to the North Atlantic (e.g., Butler et al., 2014; Domeisen et al., 2015).

-Different modeling studies also find differences in the relative importance of the stratospheric and tropospheric pathways for LN.
-While Hardiman et al. (2019) using an ensemble of seasonal hindcasts find that the stratospheric pathway to the North Atlantic dominates over the tropospheric pathway for strong LN, i.e. a significant strengthening of the polar vortex; Trascasa-Castro et al. (2019) find a very weak stratospheric response for LN in mid-winter, and thus a insignificant NAO response.
+Using an atmospheric model ensemble following observed SSTs, Weinberger et al. (2019) find that the ENSO stratospheric response may be more linear than the available reanalysis data suggest.
+In contrast, Trascasa-Castro et al. (2019) using an state-of-the-art seasonal prediction model forced with an idealized ENSO SST forcing with linearly varying strength find a strong asymmetry in the stratospheric response between EN and LN forcing.
+In their experiments, Trascasa-Castro et al. (2019) also find that the NAO response to EN is approximately linear and it does not saturate with increasing forcing (up to 3.0K in DJF), whereas the LN stratospheric response is very weak an asymmetric respect to the EN response.
+Previous studies by Rao and Ren (2016a, b) showed using a model and reanalysis that the strong LN and moderate EN show the strongest stratospheric response, which is again in stark contrast with the findings from Weinberger et al. (2019) and Trascasa-Castro et al. (2019).
+Another important difference is between Hardiman et al. (2019) and Trascasa-Castro et al. (2019).
+While the first study find that the stratospheric pathway to the North Atlantic dominates over the tropospheric pathway for strong LN, i.e. a significant strengthening of the polar vortex; Trascasa-Castro et al. (2019) find almost no stratospheric response for LN in mid-winter.